 It might contain traces of oil left behind during the manufacturing process.
 Wash it with soapy water mixed with some vinegar to get rid of any contaminants before you start using it.

 As you can see, when you are planning to buy a complete set of cookware, there are many options.
-However, the products we reviewed would give you a solid base to start your search.
+However, the products I reviewed would give you a solid base to start your search.